srikanta171/RAM_ASIC_Flow/README.md

 ##  ASIC Design Flow: Implementation of this Project from RTL to GDS II

-Welcome to our comprehensive guide on ASIC design, where we have designed the project from RTL to GDS II.
-This guide is perfect for those who want to see theory put into practice and gain hands-on experience.
 ### Content Overview
 - **RTL Design**
 - **RTL Simulation**